What's on this page:IntroductionChecking Survey AccessibilityQuestion Type AccessibilityRequiring Accessible Surveys

 - Drill Down

-- Green icon: This designates an accessible question (works best with screen reader programs).
+- Green icon: An accessible question (works best with screen reader programs).

-- Red icon: This designates an inaccessible question.
+- Red icon: An inaccessible question.
 A variation of that question type will work better for screen reader programs.

 Please contact your Qualtrics Administrator to enable/disable that permission on your account, if needed.